-Table 17
+Table 17[Editorial comment: the ALCR values need to be checked]

 To calculate the ACIR values we need suitable values for ACS.
-The assumptions from Section 4.1.2 are 46 and 58 dB for carrier separations of 5 MHz and 10 MHz.
-However, in this case since the MSS bandwidth is no longer 5 MHz, the separation will not be 5 or 10 MHz.
-As a working assumption we have used a linear interpolation/extrapolation process using the values for 5 and 10 MHz to derive the values assumed in the calculations.
+The assumptions from Section 4.1.1-2 are 46 and 58 dB for carrier separations of 5 MHz and 10 MHz.
+The same values are assumed to be valid for both a narrowband and a wide band interferer.
 ACIR is then calculated using the method described in Section 4.2.1.